IU Rumored To Be Dating ‘Moon Lovers: Scarlet Heart Ryeo’ Co-Star Lee Joon Gi After Breaking Up With Jang Kiha — Joon Gi’s Agency Namoo Actors Responds To Dating Rumors

 Though IU and Jang Kiha have reportedly put the situation to rest, many fans in the Hallyu community cannot let it go, wondering what could have caused the two to split.
 Now there is a rumor making its rounds on the internet and social media that IU is dating Lee Joon Gi after breaking up with Jang Kiha.
 Said rumor has spread so quickly that Namoo Actors, the entertainment label and agency Joon Gi is signed to, had to make a statement on the situation.

-Namoo Actors provided said statement on the IU dating Lee Joon Gi rumors on Tuesday, January 24.
+Namoo Actors provided the said statement on the IU dating Lee Joon Gi rumors on Tuesday, January 24.
 According to Korean news outlet Naver via translation through Soompi, the label and agency made it known IU and Joon Gi have “really great chemistry,” but the dating rumors are false.

 “It seems [Lee Joon Gi and IU] had really great chemistry in the drama.
 It is not true that they are dating.
 They became quite close while working together, and it seems that’s why the rumors began, but all the cast members of Scarlet Heart: Goryeo [another title for Moon Lovers: Scarlet Heart Ryeo] are close.
 We hope there are no further misunderstandings.”